 Mount Constitution, with an elevation of 2,409 feet, is the highest point in the San Juan islands.
 It's part of Moran State Park and encompasses over 5,000 acres of woodland filled with lakes, waterfalls, hiking trails and campgrounds.

 Getting to orcas

 There are a few ways to get to Orcas Island.
-The most cost-effective way is by the Washington State Ferries that run out of Anacortes several times a day.
+The most cost-effective way is by the Washington State Ferries that sail out of Anacortes several times a day.
 Orcas is one of four San Juan Islands served by the ferries.